The great New York pass comparison: which pass should you get?

 #2 Attractions-based passes

-Alternatively, there’s also always the possibility of printing out the pass yourself.
+Alternatively, there’s also the possibility of printing out the pass yourself.
 Anyone who doesn’t have a smartphone or doesn’t trust their battery-life can choose this option.
 In any case, there’s no annoying pick up on-site.

 What New York passes are there?